-The WSFederation package is configured from code rather from configuration files, which is a practice used for Owin based middleware.
-See ASP.NET documentation for details about having different configuration in production and development.
+The WSFederation package is configured from code rather from configuration files which is a practice used for Owin based middleware, see ASP.NET documentation for details on having different configuration in production and development.

 Add the following code to the template project.
-Replace the MetadataAdress with the URL to the federation server and the Wtrealm must match exacly what is registrered in the federation server.
+The MetadataAdress should be replaced with URL to the federation server and the Wtrealm must match exacly what is registrered in the federation server.
 See inline comments for more details.

 public class Startup